Derbyshire Girls & Ladies Football League

 The Derbyshire Girls & Ladies League is a women's association football league in England.
-Covering the county of Derbyshire, the league consists of two adult divisions sitting at levels 7 and 8 of the women's football pyramid system, as well as girls' youth divisions from ages under-8 to under-18.
+Covering the county of Derbyshire, the league consists of three adult divisions sitting at levels 7, 8 and 9 of the women's football pyramid system, as well as girls' youth divisions from ages under-7 to under-18.
 It promotes to the East Midlands Regional Women's Football League Division One.
 Women's matches are played on Sundays and girls' matches are played on Saturdays.